House with solar panels on the roof

 What size residential solar system do I need?

-According to research conducted by Canstar Blue in 2022, a 6kW solar power system is the most common system size that Aussies have installed, with between 22% and 29% of respondents across the different states and territories sharing that they had this size.
+According to Canstar Blue research conducted in 2024, a 6kW solar power system is the most common system size that Aussies have installed.
+22% of survey respondents have a 6kW system, with 5kW the second most common size (16%).

 If you are unsure what size or type of solar power system would be best suited to the energy needs of your home, your solar installer should be able to help you make this decision.
-They can also assist in helping you choose the best solar inverter and panels for your home as well.
+They can also assist in helping you choose the best solar inverter and solar panels for your home.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.